Diplomas & Certificates in Education:

 Note that fees are subject to change by the University.

-Tuition fees for Education Diploma (DEDU) programs are found on the UBC Calendar website.
+Tuition fees for Education Diploma (DEDU) programs are found in the UBC Calendar: Post-baccalaureate Tuition.

 Student Assessed Fees